equinor/fmu-tools/docs/domain_conversion.rst

 =================

-In RMS it is possible to do domain conversion using the menu option, but in some cases it convinient to be able to convert domains using a script.
+In RMS it is possible to do domain conversion using the menu option, but in some cases it convenient to be able to convert domains using a script.
 This module provides a method to convert domains in pure python.

 The functions are based on that we have matching pairs of surfaces for the two